 - Heart palpitations — sensations of a rapid, fluttering heartbeat

 - Swollen feet or ankles

 Mitral valve regurgitation is often mild and progresses slowly.
-You may have no symptoms for decades and be unaware that you have this condition, and it might not progress.
+You may have no symptoms for many years and be unaware that you have this condition, and it might not progress.